elotroalex/elotroalex/bio.md

 permalink: /profile/
 ---

 **Alex Gil** is the Digital Scholarship Librarian at Columbia University Libraries.
 He collaborates with faculty, students and library professionals leveraging computational and network technologies in humanities research, pedagogy and knowledge production.
-He is among the founders of several ongoing, warmly received initiatives where he currently plays leadership roles: He coordinates the [Butler Library Studio](https://studio.cul.columbia.edu/) at Columbia University, a tech-light library innovation space focused on digital scholarship and pedagogy; co-founder and moderator of [Columbia's Group for Experimental Methods in the Humanities](http://xpmethod.plaintext.in/), a vibrant trans-disciplinary research cluster focused on experimental humanities; senior editor of *[sx archipelagos](http://smallaxe.net/sxarchipelagos/)*, a journal of Caribbean Digital Studies, and co-wrangler of [The Caribbean Digital](http://caribbeandigitalnyc.net/) conference series.
+He coordinates the [Butler Library Studio](https://studio.cul.columbia.edu/) at Columbia University, a tech-light library innovation space focused on digital scholarship and pedagogy; co-founder and moderator of [Columbia's Group for Experimental Methods in the Humanities](http://xpmethod.plaintext.in/), a vibrant trans-disciplinary research cluster focused on experimental humanities; senior editor of *[sx archipelagos](http://smallaxe.net/sxarchipelagos/)*, a journal of Caribbean Digital Studies, and co-wrangler of [The Caribbean Digital](http://caribbeandigitalnyc.net/) conference series.
 He is also founder and former chair of [Global Outlook::Digital Humanities](http://www.globaloutlookdh.org/).

 Active digital projects include [Ed](http://elotroalex.github.io/ed/), a digital platform for minimal editions of literary texts, and [Wax](https://minicomp.github.io/wax/) for minimal exhibits of cultural artifacts; [In The Same Boats](http://sameboats.org/), a visualization of trans-Atlantic intersections of black intellectuals in the 20th century; and most recently, the nimble tent interventions [Torn Apart/Separados](http://xpmethod.plaintext.in/torn-apart/) and [Covid Maker Response](http://covidmakerresponse.com/).